svacina/prophet/README.md

 sh ./mvnw compile quarkus:dev -Dquarkus.args='/pat/to/app/under/test,/path/to/output' -Ddebug=true
 ```

-There are 2 arguments specified in `-dDquarkus.args`.
+There are 2 arguments specified in `-dDquarkus.args` separated by a comma.

-First is path to the application that we want to analyze.
+First is a path to the application that we want to analyze.
 We utilized project Train Ticket that can be accessed
 here: [https://github.com/FudanSELab/train-ticket](https://github.com/FudanSELab/train-ticket)

+Second argument is a path to a directory where the output of the application is going to be stored.